aliciacatalina/koreajapon25/DEPLOYMENT.md

 - Source maps are disabled for production builds
 - Small assets (< 4KB) are inlined as base64 for better performance
 - Source code is organized in the `src/` directory for better project structure
+- For GitHub Pages, use `npm run deploy:github-pages` to copy files to root

 ## Troubleshooting